ayush-agarwal-0502/Placement-guidance-juniors/README.md

 ## Data Science

-Andrews NG course , Kaggle course, Krish Nair youtube channel , and lots of practice by solving standard datasets :) Also cassendra and mosaic from Udyam (ECE dept fest IIT BHU) (Tho beware that they just surface level touch the topics and they are not exhaustive at all , do not think of udyam as the whole syllabus !!
+Andrews NG course , Kaggle course, Krish Nair youtube channel , statquest, and lots of practice by solving standard datasets :) Also cassendra and mosaic from Udyam (ECE dept fest IIT BHU) (Tho beware that they just surface level touch the topics and they are not exhaustive at all , do not think of udyam as the whole syllabus !!